PCSPs comprise membership from a number of different groups. Depending on the area, they have:

 - 7, 8 or 9 independent members appointed by the Northern Ireland Policing Board (NIPB); and

 - representatives from the following designated public bodies:

 - Youth Justice Agency of Northern Ireland

 - Health and Social Care Trusts

 - Northern Ireland Fire and Rescue Service

-The four Belfast District Policing and Community Safety Partnerships (DPCSPs) have:
+In line with Belfast City Council’s four policing districts, Belfast has four District Policing and Community Safety Partnerships (DPCSPs).
+These DPCSPs have: